otaltan/Scan2ClipBoard/README.md

 - Select from the list what you want to store to the clipboard
 - Quick settings tile for a faster access to the app

+## Compatibility & needed permissions

+Scan2ClipBoard requires at leat Android 9.

+Scan2ClipBoard needs the following permissions:
+- CAMERA -> To capture images
+- STORAGE -> To load an image from storage
+- INTERNET -> The Google Vision API does an initial library download the first time that it is used (except this library is already downloaded).
+After that it should work offline.

 ## Installation

 1. Download the apk file [here](https://github.com/otaltan/Scan2ClipBoard/releases).
 If you don't know how to install apps from unknown sources click [here](https://www.maketecheasier.com/install-apps-from-unknown-sources-android/).